gabripuglia/gutenberg-wordpress-block-generator/README.md

 # gutenberg-multiple-blocks
-Add to your plugin or theme an engine to develope gutenberg blocks one by one
+Add to your plugin or theme this engine to develope gutenberg blocks one by one